YosefLab/Harreman/docs/user_guide/test_statistic_1.md

 $$ E\left[\hat{H}_{a}^2\right]= \sum_{i}^{}\sum_{j}^{} w_{ij}^2 $$

-To assess communication significance, like with the autocorrelation statistic, $H_{ab}$ is converted into a Z-score using the equation below, and a significance value is obtained for every gene pair by comparing the Z values to the normal distribution:
+To assess communication significance, $H_{a}$ is converted into a Z-score using the equation below, and a significance value is obtained for every gene pair by comparing the Z values to the normal distribution:

 $$ \hat{Z}_a = \frac{\hat{H}_{a} - E[\hat{H}_{a}]}{var(\hat{H}_{a})^\frac{1}{2}} = \frac{\sum_{i}^{}\sum_{j}^{} w_{ij}\hat{X}_{ai}\hat{X}_{aj}}{\left(\sum_{i}^{}\sum_{j}^{} w_{ij}^2\right)^\frac{1}{2}} $$